 The Gorogotaki Waterfall is the largest falls in Yamato, Kumamoto with a 50m drop into the basin below.
 The beauty of this waterfall on Kyushu Island is that often it is crowned by a rainbow as the water crashed down onto the rocks, spraying up and catching the light perfectly in a stream of color.
 My favorite part about this waterfall is that you view it from the suspension bridge.
 There is also a really nice walk around the region through the rice fields and through the gorge to the base of the falls.

 Read the full blog post here: GOROGOTAKI WATERFALL NEAR KUMAMOTO

-Daikanbo Viewpoint is probably the most impressive viewpoints in the Mount Aso Region with epic views across the valley within the caldera to the active volcano within Nakadake Crater.
+Daikanbo Viewpoint is probably the most impressive views in the Mount Aso Region with epic views across the valley within the caldera to the active volcano within Nakadake Crater.
 There are lots of little trails and a number of viewing platforms to explore at the viewpoint.
-It can be a great spot for sunrise on a day with low-lying fog so if you are good at weather predictions to try and make that happen.
+It can be a great spot for sunrise on a day with low-lying fog so if you are good at weather predictions try and make that happen.
 I visited when the grass was dead in the winter but the colors change all throughout the year.